aakashsaibalaji/aakashsaibalaji/README.md

 Web Developer
 -------------

-I'm a skilled Full Stack Developer with hands-on experience in crafting scalable applications using modern technologies like JavaScript, TypeScript, and React.
+I'm a skilled Full Stack Developer with hands-on experience in crafting scalable applications using modern technologies.
 I'm passionate about contributing to innovative projects while continuously growing and delivering value through creative problem-solving.

 * 🌍  I'm based in India
 * ✉️  You can contact me at [aakashsaibalaji@gmail.com](mailto:aakashsaibalaji@gmail.com)